Sabathia has dislocated shoulder, big league career over

 Sabathia finished with a 251-161 regular season record with 3,093 strikeouts.
 He announced before the season that this was going to be his last year, and he made four trips to the injured list caused by his balky right knee, repaired by surgeries after the 2010 season, in July 2014 and again after the 2016 and ’18 seasons.
 He needed a brace on the knee to pitch along with periodic injections of painkillers and lubricant.

-Modern medicine and a grueling, 2½-hour warmup routine enabled him to throw 56,405 pitches in the regular season and 2,287 more in the postseason, according to STATS.
-He knows his career may have been shortened by his warhorse performance for Milwaukee in 2008, when he was acquired from Cleveland after 7½ seasons with the Indians.
+Modern medicine and a grueling, 2+-hour warmup routine enabled him to throw 56,405 pitches in the regular season and 2,287 more in the postseason, according to STATS.
+He knows his career may have been shortened by his warhorse performance for Milwaukee in 2008, when he was acquired from Cleveland after 7+ seasons with the Indians.

 Trying to earn the Brewers’ first playoff berth in 26 years, he pitched three straight times on three days’ rest in September, the last a four-hit complete game to clinch a wild-card berth on the regular season’s final day.
 He came back on short rest again and lost Game 2 of the Division Series to Philadelphia.